-You also need a valid .edu email address.
-This doesn't have to be the email connected to your Amazon account, but it is used to verify that you're a student, so you'll need access to this account.
+You’ll also need a valid .edu email address.
+This doesn't have to be the email connected to your Amazon account, but it will be used to verify that you're a student, so you'll need access to this account.

-And, this is crucial: while you don't necessarily need to provide documentation showing that you're enrolled in college when you sign up for Prime Student, you must be able to provide proof you are if Amazon requests it.
+Finally, and this is crucial: while you don't necessarily need to provide documentation showing that you're enrolled in college when you sign up for Prime Student, you must be able to provide proof you are, if Amazon requests it.

 If you can't provide documentation, Amazon may ask you to reimburse it for the benefits you received while your Prime Student account was in effect.
-In other words, you'll need to pay back Amazon, which no one wants to do.
+In other words, you'll need to pay back Amazon for all those benefits, which no one wants to do.

 Who can join Amazon Prime Student in the UK?